Rhyce/Rhyce/README.md

 At the moment it only handle's extracting Pak files but I am thinking of adding more features to it.

 The main reason it only extracts is due to me wanting to extract the Pak files of games I didn't make, not for malicious reasons, just to see how they're built.
 As far as I know, you cannot make an editable project with extraction.

+At the current time this project has been made private while I work on a few things.

 ## [TTSTool](https://github.com/Rhyce/TTSTool)